srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     }
     ```

     This Main method is very similar to that used in the earlier lab.
-The two significant changes are the need to load the X509 certificate and then the change to using **SecurityProviderX509Certificate** as the security provider.
+The two significant changes are the need to load the X.509 certificate and then the change to using **SecurityProviderX509Certificate** as the security provider.
 The remaining code is identical - you should note that the device twin property change code is also present.

-1. To add the implementation of the **LoadProvisioningCertificate** method, insert the following code beneath the `// INSERT LoadProvisioningCertificate method below here` comment:
+1. Locate the `// INSERT LoadProvisioningCertificate method below here` comment.

+1. To implement the LoadProvisioningCertificate method, insert the following code:

     ```csharp
     private static X509Certificate2 LoadProvisioningCertificate()